When & Where?

 What is the swag?

 As in "stuff we all get".
-Everyone who completes at least 1 lap will receiver a mug and patch.
-At packet pickup runners will receive a bag of goodies that includes useful swag and at least one wearable item.
+Everyone who completes at least 1 lap will receive a glass and medal.
+At packet pickup runners will receive a bag of goodies that includes useful swag and a custom cap from Flow Factory.
 Shirts and other items are available as add-ons.

 Top 3 males and top 3 females in each race will receive awards, as well as top runner in each age group.